ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 ## Acknowledgments

-This work was developed for research in **data-driven kinetic modeling** and **equation discovery in materials systems**, with applications to polymer curing, crystallization, gelation, and enzymatic processes.
+This work was developed for research in **data-driven kinetic modeling** and **equation discovery in materials systems**, with applications to polymer curing, crystallization, gelation, and food/material degradation processes.